myriadrf/LimeSuite/wiki/Valgrind.md

 Using Valgrind on bigger projects, like this one, and running GUI applications can produce quite a lot of noise from the libraries not being clean of issues of their own.
-To help manage this issue, Valgrind has a feature called suppresions that helps by suppressing errors that are not interesting to us.
+To help manage this issue, Valgrind has a feature called suppressions that helps by suppressing errors that are not interesting to us.

 To generate the suppressions for all the errors that Valgrind's tools find